VelozUy/veloz/docs/TASK.md

 ### Major Milestones

+**Jan 20, 2025: Admin Spanish-Only Refactor**

+- The admin interface is now Spanish-only.
+All language toggles, multi-language editing, and translation controls have been removed from the admin.
+All admin content management is for Spanish fields only.
+All UI and forms are in Spanish.

 **Jan 8, 2025: Critical Issues Resolution & Visual Grid Editor**

 - ✅ **React Hydration Mismatch Fix** - Resolved hydration errors in BentoGrid component with `isHydrated` state and proper window existence checks